Satay Chicken & Rice

 Method

-Heat a large pan over medium-high heat with neutral oil.
-Pan-fry the pak choi until lightly charred, add the garlic briefly, season lightly with salt, then remove from the pan.
+• Heat a large pan over medium-high heat with neutral oil.
+Pan-fry the bok choy until lightly charred, add the garlic briefly, season lightly with salt, then remove from the pan.

-In the same pan, sear the chicken in batches until deeply golden and cooked through, then remove from the pan.
+• In the same pan, sear the chicken in batches until deeply golden and cooked through, reaching an internal temperature of 74Β°C (165Β°F), then remove from the pan.

-Serve the satay chicken over rice with pak choi, toasted peanuts and spring onion.
+• Serve the satay chicken over rice with bok choy, toasted peanuts and spring onion.

 Storage & Reheating